Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 Can you use markers on Model Magic?

-Yes, if you don’t want to paint your Model Magic you can use washable markers before or after painting.
+If you don’t want to paint your Model Magic, you can use washable markers before or after painting.
 If you want a watercolor look without using paints, you can also paint water with a small brush on top of the marker.
-Sharpies or other permanent markers can also work to add color.
+Sharpies or other permanent markers can also add color.

 Does Model Magic dry hard?

-Model Magic will dry after 24 hours but will not be as hard as other air dry clays.
+Model Magic will dry after 24 hours, but will not be as hard as other air-dried clays.
 It will continue to be airy and spongy even when it is dry.
-Model Magic air dries and hardens over time, but it may take longer to dry than other air-dry clays and may be more prone to cracking if it is not handled with care during the drying process.
+Model Magic air dries and hardens over time, but it may take longer to dry than other air-dried clays and may be more prone to cracking if it is not handled with care during the drying process.

 Can you paint Model Magic before it dries?

-We do not recommend painting your sculpture for at least 24-48 hours after if has been made.
-Children also need to be very careful when painting to not break off their sculpture parts.
+We do not recommend painting your sculpture for at least 24-48 hours after it has been made.
+Children must also be very careful when painting so their sculpture parts do not break off.

 How do you fix dried and broken Model Magic?

-If part of the sculpture breaks, you can try to use regular glue or low-temperature hot glue to reattach the missing parts.
+If part of the sculpture breaks, you can reattach the missing parts using regular or low-temperature hot glue.

-Children absolutely love how unique each sculpture is and adults love how easy this food sculpture art project can be!
+Children love how unique each sculpture is, and adults love how easy this food sculpture art project can be made!

 Do you like this art project?
 Please give us 5 stars below 🤩🤩🤩🤩🤩 and have fun being creative with your family.